reachweb/alpine-calendar/README.md

 <div x-data="calendar({ mode: 'single', display: 'popup' })"></div>
 ```

-Auto-renders an `<input>` with focus/blur handlers and a popup overlay with close button, transitions, and mobile bottom-sheet behavior.
+Auto-renders an `<input>` with focus/blur handlers and a centered popup overlay with close button, transitions, and mobile-responsive sizing.

 ### Range Selection (2-Month)